Display all available interfaces with -D:

 -C file_size

 Before writing a raw packet to a savefile, check whether the file is currently larger than file_size and, if so, close the current savefile and open a new one.
 Savefiles after the first savefile will have the name specified with the -w flag, with a number after it, starting at 1 and continuing upward.
-The units of file_size are millions of bytes (1,000,000 bytes, not 1,048,576 bytes).
+The default unit of file_size is millions of bytes (1,000,000 bytes, not 1,048,576 bytes).

 -d